apsun/VNaaS/README.md

 2. Populate the database
     - You will need the original .hcb files from the game!
     - Find the resource extractor script for the game in `utils/favorite/hcbinfo`
-    - Run `python3 utils/favorite/hcb2db.py data.db input.hcb extractor.py`
+    - Run `python3 -m utils.favorite.hcb2db data.db input.hcb path/to/extractor.py`
     - Repeat for any other games you wish to add
 3. Start the web server
-    - Run `python3 web/vnaas.py data.db`
+    - Run `python3 -m web.wsgi data.db`

 ### Shut up and take my donations!